Extreme Job: Remakes

-Chinese movie Lobster Cop (龍蝦刑警,Released in June 2018) and Korean movie 'Extreme Job' actually were developed in the same project called the "Korean-chinese story co-development project' that was a cooperation between Chinese and Korean companies, with the same script localized differently in their respective countries.
+Extreme Job and Chinese film Lobster Cop (龍蝦刑警, released in June 2018) were developed in the same project called the 'Korean-Chinese story co-development project' that was a cooperation between Chinese and Korean companies, with the same script localized differently in their respective countries.

-In April of 2019, it was reported that a Hollywood remake was being worked on, starring Kevin Hart.
+In April 2019, it was reported that a Hollywood remake was being worked on, starring Kevin Hart.